galan/dms-exchange-specification/spec/1.0.0-beta.1/dms-exchange-specification-1.0.0-beta.1.md

 The following JSON-Schema represents the archive-metadata specification.
 The file has to be named `export.json` and must be placed in the root of the export-archive.
 If no valid `export.json` exists, the export-archive is invalid.

 See `export.schema.json` on [GitHub](https://github.com/galan/dms-exchange-specification/blob/master/spec/0.0.2/export.schema.json) or [Raw](https://raw.githubusercontent.com/galan/dms-exchange-specification/master/spec/0.0.2/export.schema.json).

+### MIME Type
+The export-archive is a zip, therefore the MIME Type MUST be `application/zip`.